 Teen Easter Basket Ideas

 While teens may shy away from using a pastel-colored basket to collect their eggs, they can always grab a pillowcase to use to snag their candy treats hidden around the yard.
-Kind of like a stocking at Christmas, you could also use a pillowcase to fill with fun Easter gifts that signify your teen's love of sleeping in and all things comfortable — an eye mask, a gift card for some coffee, or cozy socks.
+Kind of like a stocking at Christmas, you could also use a pillowcase to fill with fun Easter gifts that signify your teen's love of sleeping in and all things comfortable — an eye mask, pajamas, or cozy socks.
 A variety of snack foods and drinks can also be a solid go-to for teen basket-fillers.